 “If children are going to make a lifelong commitment to protect the environment for themselves and future generations, they first need time to explore the wonders of nature.”
 Andrea Koehle Jones

-Andrea is a recipient of the Canadian Camping Association’s Award of Excellence for her national environmental education program.
+Andrea is an award-winning documentary producer, has a master’s degree in journalism and is the founder of The ChariTree Foundation, a recipient of the Canadian Camping Association’s Award of Excellence for her national environmental education program.
 She is a graduate of Queen’s University as well as Western University‘s Graduate School of Journalism.
 She lives on a tree-topped island off the coast of Vancouver, Canada.

 Andrea is the author of the The Wish Trees: How Planting Trees Can Help Make the World a Better Place. (the#2 Amazon Best Seller in Children’s Forest & Tree Books) She also wrote the lyrics to the tree song “My Persephone.” (the song made the Jango Airplay Top Ten on September 13, 2011) Andrea donates a portion of her book and music sales to local, national and international environmental education projects for children and teens.